Pointe shoe: Shank

 Different pointe shoe makers offer different strengths of shank.
 For example, Grishko, a Russian pointe shoe company, offers various shank strengths such as super soft, soft, medium, hard, and super hard.
-The strength of the shank mostly depends on the arch and strength of the dancer’s foot.
-If the dancer has a strong and flexible arch, they would need a hard or super hard shank to support the foot while en pointe properly.
-If the dancer is starting pointe and has weaker feet, a super soft or soft shank would be more suitable, allowing the dancer to point their foot more easily.
-Additionally, dancers will sometimes wear different pointe shoe models for different performance pieces.
-In such cases, the choreography can dictate the type of shank required; a lyrical style may call for a softer shoe, while an aggressive style with many turns is more easily performed in a hard, stiff shoe.
+Shank strength is not standardised across brands or even models, so a 'soft' shank in one shoe may be closely equivalent to a 'hard' in another style.
+The strength of the shank mostly depends on the arch and strength of the dancer’s foot, but is a nuanced issue which depends also on the use of the shoe and the specific points of flexibility and strength of the dancer.
+If the dancer has a strong and flexible arch, they may need a hard or super hard shank to support the foot while en pointe properly, or they may prefer a softer shoe which allows greater control if they are strong enough to control their own flexibility.
+If the dancer is starting pointe and has weaker feet, a super soft or soft shank may be more suitable, allowing the dancer to point their foot more easily.
+However, if the dancer is very flexible a harder shoe may help them to control their movements better and reduce risk of overstretching.

+Additionally, dancers will sometimes wear different pointe shoe models for different performance pieces or activities.
+In such cases, the choreography can dictate the type of shank required; a lyrical style may call for a softer shoe, while a dynamic style with many turns or slow, partner supported section is more easily performed in a hard, stiff shoe.
+Some professional dancers or pre-professional students may wear two or more styles of shoe, with one being harder and longer lasting for use in class or rehearsal and another being softer and more aesthetically pleasing for use in performance or auditions.
+Care must be taken to choose shoes which are not too dissimilar, as every changed aspect of the shoe will change the dancer's movement and perception and introduce a 'learning curve' when swapping between models.